 Actually, the commercial freight railroad industry is not dying and is quite healthy.
-With the ever rising costs of fuel, many companies have turned to the railroad to transport large amounts of goods, rather than use commercial trucks.
-For example, CSX Transportation, Inc. submitted fourth quarter earnings of $692 million in January of 2009 and revenue rose 4 percent to $2.7 billion.
-Similarly, Norfolk Southern Railway Company reported fourth-quarter net income of $452 million in January of 2009, with quarterly revenue up 2 percent to $2.5 billion.
+With the ever-rising costs of fuel, many companies have turned to the railroad to transport large amounts of goods, rather than use commercial trucks.
+For example, CSX Transportation, Inc. submitted fourth-quarter earnings of $692 million in January of 2009 and revenue rose 4 percent to $2.7 billion.
+Similarly, Norfolk Southern Railway Company reported a fourth-quarter net income of $452 million in January of 2009, with quarterly revenue up 2 percent to $2.5 billion.

 Shouldn’t railroad workers expect certain risks just by the nature of their job?
 What gives them the right to sue the railroad?